-Getting on the front page of Reddit which is billed as “The front page of the Internet” sounds fantastic, but what really happens when you do that?
-Here are three lessons I took away from my experience after a meme I created skyrocketed to the front page of Reddit.
+I've had several pieces of content hit the front page of Reddit now.
+Getting something you created up-voted to the front page of Reddit sounds fantastic, but what happens when you go viral on Reddit?
+Here are three lessons I took away from my experiences.

-If you do a little digging, you’ll find out that the original quote from Hopper was actually “The most damaging phrase in the language is “We've always done it this way!” according to quote investigator.
+The original quote from Hopper was, “The most damaging phrase in the language is “We've always done it this way!”
 Someone else had already tweaked the quote to say dangerous instead of damaging.
 I tweaked it a little more and added her picture.
-It was something familiar to most of the audience, yet a little unique.
+It was familiar to most of the audience yet unique.

-The meme also had a lot of hidden depth behind it for people who knew Hopper's story, which is why it stood out to people.
-Some people even snickered a little with her title of rear admiral and the idea of doing things differently…yeah, that wasn't intentional and if you that was your thought when you saw the quote get your mind out of the gutter!
+The meme also had a lot of hidden depth for people who knew Hopper's story.
+Some people even snickered a little with her title of rear admiral and the idea of doing things differently…that little twist wasn't intentional but did tack on a few more votes.

 Success is always in the details; if you want to go viral, pay attention to them!

 I am checking this post out now Don and experienced the same thing with a much less modest post in terms of numbers.
 40K is a serious number!
 I only nabbed 100,000 plus views and 1.1 K upvotes in 24 hours but the lessons seemed identical.
 I feel like Reddit traffic almost always stays on Reddit; tight knit community of users there who rarely wander offsite.
 This is why I spend far more time commenting genuinely on blogs and guest blogging these days in addition to promoting my blog.